 Alternative lenders offer short-term solutions with contracts that are usually fixed for 1-3 years.
 Why?
 They want to have you for a short period and then you’ll hopefully have had enough time to qualify for more traditional lending.

 Self-employed individuals may find that a credit union is their best option to qualify for a mortgage.
 Think of credit unions as in-between the prime lenders (show me the income) and the alternative lenders (we don’t need to see any tax paperwork).

 Credit unions will lend on properties priced over $1M and don’t charge fees, however, their interest rates are higher.
 Investor self-employed are also a target client for this kind of borrowing option where yield and cap rates matter more than interest rates.

-You may be shuddering in your pants thinking “why would Jake recommend a private mortgage lender?”
+You may be shuddering in your pants thinking “why would Eva recommend a private mortgage lender?”
 In times of emergency, that’s why (and when).
 Private lenders generally do not care one bit about your income.
 Literally, zero.
-They care about how they will get their money out (and when) and they’ll charge you an arm and a leg (rates, fees etc) but they can close quickly in case of emergency for you to figure out what your next options are.
+They care about how they will get their money out (and when) and they’ll charge you an arm and a leg (rates, fees, etc.) but they can close quickly in case of emergency for you to figure out what your next options are.

 Make sure you’re aware of all the financing options and if you’re considering buying a home this year, talk to a mortgage broker before filing your taxes.